-Today we are sharing the best tools to organize kids craft supplies.
+Today we are sharing the best ideas to organize kids craft supplies.
 Arts and crafts are a great way for children to express their creativity.
 Unfortunately the supplies required and the resulting artwork can undermine your desire to declutter and organize.
-Check out these tools to help!
+Check out these tools to tame the clutter

 How to Organize Kids Craft Supplies

 When it comes to kid-related clutter, craft supplies top the list of culprits!
 If you are not careful they can start to take over your house.

 It’s important to keep kids craft supplies organized in order to:

 Allow materials to be easily accessed when creativity strikes.

 Help children avoid overwhelm or frustration because they can’t find something they are looking for.